-- 4.1 The outbreak of war or other widespread violence spells the end of almost all productive investment.
-Peace is surely a prerequisite to unleashing entrepreneurial activity, but firms require more than peace to commit energy and resources to investing productively.
-They require an environment where personnel and property are reasonably safe from criminal acts, where rights are secure, and where government policy exhibits at least some predictability.
-An insecure or unstable environment has its most tangible effect on property rights, and hence this chapter concentrates on the impact of insecure rights on the investment climate and what governments can do to make them more secure. - 4.2 Secure property rights link effort with reward, assuring all firms-large and small, informal and formal, rural and urban-that they will be able to reap the fruits of their investments.
-The better protected these rights, the stronger the link between effort and reward and hence the greater the incentives to open new businesses, to invest more in existing ones, and simply to work harder (box 4.1).
+While peace is essential to unleash productive investment, firms require more than this.
+They require an environment with a reasonable level of political and economic stability, and one where personnel and property are reasonably secure.
+Political instability can create considerable uncertainty and risk for firms, undermining the credibility of current laws and policies (chapter 2).
+Macroeconomic stability also plays a critical role, because without it changes in other areas will have limited impact (box 4.1).
+An unstable or insecure environment has its most tangible effect on property rights, so this chapter concentrates on the impact of insecure rights on the investment climate and what government can do to make them more secure.

+Secure property rights link effort with reward, assuring all firms-small and large, informal and formal, rural and urban-that they will be able to reap the fruits of their investments.
+The better protected these rights, the stronger the link between effort and reward and hence the greater the incentives to open new businesses, to invest more in existing ones, and simply to work harder (box 4.2).